Ultra high-efficiency toilets can help you conserve water in the bathroom by saving up to 13,000 gallons of water a year.

 5. Faucet Focus

-From time to time, Water – Use It Wisely features guest bloggers who write about topics related to water and water conservation.
-Diane Wakefield is the Marketing Manager for Niagara Conservation.
+Water – Use It Wisely is proud to feature guest bloggers who write about topics related to water and water conservation.
 With a history of nearly 40 years of quality and innovation, Niagara Conservation has earned a reputation as the premier manufacturer of high-efficiency water and energy conservation products – including water-efficient offerings for each of the five ways to green your bathroom outlined in this piece.
-For more information about Niagara’s water-saving and energy-saving products, including the revolutionary Stealth toilet, Sava Spa showerhead and Tri-Max aerator, visit www.NiagaraConservation.com, or call 800-831-8383.
+For more information about Niagara’s water-saving and energy-saving products, visit www.NiagaraConservation.com, or call 800-831-8383.